 - Check for compatibility:

 - If you have installed JIRA plugins (i.e. not included with JIRA), verify that they will be compatible with the version of JIRA you are upgrading to.
-You can find a plugin's compatibility information from the plugin's home page on the Atlassian Plugin Exchange.
+You can find a plugin's compatibility information using Checking add-on compatibility with application updates or from the plugin's home page on the Atlassian Plugin Exchange.

 - Some anti-virus or other Internet security tools may interfere with the JIRA upgrade process and prevent the process from completing successfully.
 If you experience or anticipate experiencing such an issue with your anti-virus/Internet security tool, disable this tool before proceeding with the JIRA upgrade.